 But how’d they taste?

 Great!
-The acorn flour brings a mild nutty flavor to them, and my wife actually asked if there was more chocolate in them than in the wheat ones.
+The acorn flour brings a mild nutty flavor to them, and one person actually asked if there was more chocolate in them than in the wheat ones.
 (I think that’s partially because your eyes play tricks on you, considering the only time I’ve eaten similar-looking cookies they’ve been completely chocolate.)